 In the first minutes of the film, Lee Remick with her daughter on her lap is chatting with an older woman next to her on the bus.
 She says she has to have her daughter take a nap, and puts the daughter on her left shoulder.
 In the next scene the daughter is on her right shoulder.
 See more

 [yelling a couple feet away from Miss Kates bedroom door

-I'M NOT GOING TO QUITE MY MUSIC!
+I'M NOT GOING TO QUIT MY MUSIC!
 YOU HEAR THAT OLD LADY?...
 I'm not going to quit MUSIC!